writethedocs/www/docs/videos/prague/2022/index.rst

-Videos of Write the Docs PRAGUE 2022
+Videos of Write the Docs Prague 2022
 =============================================================

 .. toctree::